Homebrew (video games): PlayStation 2

 Early versions of the PlayStation 2 have a buffer overflow bug in the part of the BIOS that handles PS1 game compatibility; hackers found a way to turn this into a loophole called the PS2 Independence Exploit (released in August 2003), allowing the use of homebrew software.
-Other options for homebrew development would be the use of a modchip or the utilization of a PS2 hard drive and an HD Loader.
+Other options for homebrew development would be the use of a modchip or the utilization of a PS2 hard drive and HD Loader.
 In Europe and Australia, the PS2 came with a free Yabasic interpreter on the bundled demo disc for some time.
 This allows simple programs to be created for the PS2 by the end-user.
 This was included in a failed attempt to circumvent a UK tax by defining the console as a "computer" if it contained certain software.
 A port of the NetBSD project and BlackRhino GNU/Linux, an alternative Debian-based distribution, are also available for the PS2.

 Sony released an official Linux-based operating system for the PS2 in 2002, with the contents of the kit including a keyboard, mouse, Network Adaptor and HDD.
 The North American versions were discontinued a year after the kits quickly went out of stock not too long afterwards, however the European version was still available for quite some time.
 The kit boots by installing a proprietary interface (the run-time environment) from a region-encoded DVD, meaning that the North American and European kits would only work with PS2 systems from their respective regions.